-Contamination can occur at several points during the molding process and can potentially come in contact with the LSR parts.
+Contamination can occur at several points during a molding process and can potentially come in contact with the LSR parts.
 Workers in contact with the molds during machine set-ups and mold changeovers may have oils or other contaminants on their hands or clothing.
 Dust and grease from the equipment and airborne particles are additional sources of potential contamination.
-When the injection molding and post-molding processes take place within an environmentally-controlled clean room, the contamination risk is mitigated and traceability enhanced.Contact Us
+When the injection molded silicone parts are isolated and maintained within an environmentally-controlled clean environment, the risk of contamination from oils, debris and other airborne particles is mitigated and traceability enhanced.Contact Us

 A clean room is an enclosure with a controlled environment.
 The clean room controls and minimizes contaminants including dust, airborne particles, and microbes.
 Usually, the goal of a clean room is to provide the most sterile setting possible for producing products such as medical devices, electronic components, and pharmaceutical products.

 The International Organization of Standardization (ISO) establishes standards that define requirements for certification.
-TheISO Standard 14644 specifies the classification of air cleanliness in terms of concentration of airborne particles within the hygienic environment.
+The ISO Standard 14644 specifies the classification of air cleanliness in terms of concentration of airborne particles within the hygienic environment.
 The regulations were created in the early 2000s and revised in 2015 to reflect updates in technology and changes in market requirements.

 A clean room uses special filters and airflow methods to reduce dust and other airborne particles.
 A clean room’s design keeps airborne particles from contacting parts and ensures the room itself stays as hygienic as possible.